-This study investigates the variable that caused the innovative behavior of teachers to improve the organization's competitiveness in the Islamic schools.
-Particularly, the author analyzed the relationship between teacher's innovative behavior and their trust towards colleagues and leaders.
+This study investigates the variable that caused the innovative behavior of employees to improve the organization's competitiveness in the manufacturing industry.
+Particularly, the author analyzed the relationship between employee's innovative behavior and their trust towards colleagues and leaders.
 Other than that, the author checks for the impact of mediation from knowledge sharing in this relationship.
-Regarding the theoretical contribution, this research emphasized that knowledge sharing and trust towards colleagues and leaders are important for teacher's innovative behavior.
-This means that this study verified that it is highly important for the teachers to create trust in one another through the harmonious relationship to push innovative behavior.
-This result of research highlights the importance of a group's dynamics, where teachers can improve the sense of trust.
+Regarding the theoretical contribution, this research emphasized that knowledge sharing and trust towards colleagues and leaders are important for employee's innovative behavior.
+This means that this study verified that it is highly important for the employees to create trust in one another through the harmonious relationship to push innovative behavior.
+This result of research highlights the importance of a group's dynamics, where employees can improve the sense of trust.
 Other than this direct influence, this research result also shows that trust has an indirect impact on innovative behavior through knowledge sharing.

 This research result also has practical meaning.
-There is an inevitable obstacle in the activity of knowledge sharing in the Islamic schools's organization.
-For example, a particular teacher thinks that the knowledge is obtained through work experience as a part of their abilities.
+There is an inevitable obstacle in the activity of knowledge sharing in the manufacturing industry's organization.
+For example, a particular employee thinks that the knowledge is obtained through work experience as a part of their abilities.
 Therefore, they will feel reluctant to share their knowledge with other people, or they will just share a part of the knowledge (Aman & Asbari, 2020; Asbari, Nurhayati, et al., 2019; Asbari & Novitasari, 2020; Purwanto, Asbari, et al., 2020; Santoso, Tukiran, et al., 2020).
-This individualistic behavior prevents knowledge to be transferred in the organization and breaks the communication within teachers.
-Therefore, it is necessary to be processed at the organizational level; improving the sense of trust within teachers is one of the ways to solve this kind of problem.
-The organization's manager of service should support the activity of the formal or informal community of teachers and create a friendly work environment.
-Berraies et al. (2014) suggest the empowerment of teachers as one of the managerial practices to improve the sense of trust of the organization.
+This individualistic behavior prevents knowledge to be transferred in the organization and breaks the communication within employees.
+Therefore, it is necessary to be processed at the organizational level; improving the sense of trust within employees is one of the ways to solve this kind of problem.
+The organization's manager of service should support the activity of the formal or informal community of employees and create a friendly work environment.
+Berraies et al. (2014) suggest the organization.
 The activity of knowledge sharing should be pushed together with the effort of creating trust.
-Creating a culture of healthy knowledge sharing with a knowledge-sharing system will push the teacher's innovation.
+Creating a culture of healthy knowledge sharing with a knowledge-sharing system will push the employee's innovation.